OluwadamilolaAjibolaTheAnalyst/Exploratory-Data-Analysis--Retail-using-Power-BI/README.md

 1. I changed some of the datatype for all the numrical columns to numerical datatypes ( i.e Whole Number, Fixed decimal) depending on the column
 2. I removed duplicate values from some of the columns
-3. I removed spaces in some columns in the product tables using trim function in power query
+3. I removed spaces in some columns in the product tables using a trim function in power query

 **Exploratory Analysis**